Dipenkar24/Dipenkar24/README.md

 - Service Design Team Contribution:
 As part of the service design team, I played a key role in transforming DGFT’s operations from manual and outdated systems to a modernized, cutting-edge website.
 This platform enables seamless licensing processes and efficient management of India's import and export activities.
 - Automation of Applications:
-Worked with the policy division to automate five critical applications, resulting in a 40% improvement in operational efficiency.
+Worked with the policy division to implement automated rules and processes for five critical applications, resulting in a 40% improvement in operational efficiency.

-- Support for India’s Economic Goals:
-This modernization effort not only enhanced operational efficiency but also contributed to India's broader objective of increasing foreign currency inflows by facilitating seamless trade operations.

-- Collaboration with Policy Makers:
-Collaborated with policy makers to implement automated rules and processes that ensured compliance with foreign trade regulations
 - User-Centric Solutions:
 Developed user-centric solutions to streamline the licensing process, making it more accessible and efficient for businesses engaged in international trade.
 -   Apart from ganging domain knowledge  Recognition and Inauguration:
 The project received significant recognition, being inaugurated by Shri Piyush Goyal, and I was personally recommended by both the Deputy Director and Joint Director at DGFT for my and team contributions.

 **Smartphone Industries**
-- New Inovation and launches
+- Actively track innovations and new launches in the smartphone market.

 ## Where What When